-Some student actions will require that the home and school meet to discuss why a student is violating school rules.
+Some student actions will require that parents and school staff meet to discuss why a student is violating school rules.
 When a parent conference is requested, we always wish to meet in the spirit of cooperation.
 We desire to meet with the parent so that we may set goals that will begin to correct destructive or disrespectful behavior.